 VAT is a tax on consumers that is levied in the UK and all European Union (EU) countries.
-The current standard-rate of VAT in the UK has been 20% since 2011.
+The current standard rate of VAT in the UK has been 20% since 2011.
 VAT is chargeable on most supplies of goods and services in the UK.
 Although VAT is collected and paid over to the tax authorities (HM Revenue & Customs/HMRC) by businesses, it should not be a cost to most businesses, although they need to be aware of how the UK VAT system should be operated.
 The UK's departure from the EU on 31 December 2020, has had a minor impact on supplies on services, but it has had a major impact on supplies of goods causing disruption and alteration to supply chains.

-AUS BUSINESS MAKING SUPPLIES TO THE UK
+ITA BUSINESS MAKING SUPPLIES TO THE UK

 a.
-Goods sold from AUS.
+Goods sold from ITA

-If the goods are sold from AUS and the UK customer takes title on importation of the goods into the UK, the UK customer will have to pay import Duty (if applicable) on the value of the goods.
+If the goods are sold from the ITA and the UK customer takes title on importation of the goods into the UK, the UK customer will have to pay import Duty (if applicable) on the value of the goods subject to country of origin rules.
 VAT is no longer paid at the point of import and is accounted for through the periodic VAT return; a significant cashflow advantage.
-There will be no VAT obligations for the AUS company as the sale is deemed to have taken place outside of the UK.
+There will be no VAT obligations for the ITA company as the sale is deemed to have taken place outside of the UK.

 b.
-Goods sold in the UK.
+Goods sold in the UK

-If the UK customer only takes title to the goods on
+If the UK customer only takes title to the goods on their delivery to it after importation (incoterm

-their delivery to it after importation, then the AUS company is the importer of the goods and must pay import Duty on the value of the goods (if applicable) and accounts for import VAT to its periodic VAT return.
+DDP), then the ITA company is the importer of the goods and must pay import Duty on the value of the goods (if applicable) and accounts for import VAT to its periodic VAT return.
 The sale to the UK customer is then deemed to take place in the UK and is therefore subject to UK VAT at 20%.
-Care must be taken on supplies into Northern Ireland to ensure compliance with the Northern Ireland Protocol element of the UK/EU withdrawal agreement.
+Care must be taken on supplies into Northern Ireland to ensure compliance with the Northern Ireland Protocol element of the UK/EU withdrawal agreement and dealing directly with the Northern Irish customer would be advisable as Northern Ireland remains part of the EU for any supply of goods.

-Accordingly, the AUS company would be obliged to register for VAT in the UK in order to:
+Accordingly, the ITA company would be obliged to register for VAT in the UK in order to:

-- i.
-Add UK VAT to the net value of its sales invoices to UK customers (this would not normally be an issue for business customers as they will normally be able to recover the VAT on their UK VAT Returns, but would be an issue for non-business customers who cannot recover VAT): - ii.
+- Add UK VAT to the net value of its sales invoices to UK customers (this would not normally be an issue for business customers as they will normally be able to recover the VAT on their UK VAT Returns, but would be an issue for non-business customers who cannot recover VAT); - ii.
 Appoint a customs agent to make import entries, pay duty and ensure that import VAT can be account for on the periodic VAT return.
 Depending on the quantum of duty, a Duty Deferment Account might be advantageous; and - iii.
-Complete the UK VAT returns indicating the VAT added to UK sales and the VAT paid on UK imports, with the net difference either payable to, or receivable from.
-HMRC. - c.
-Since 1 January 2021, there has been a major change in the VAT treatment of goods sold business to consumer
+Complete the UK VAT returns indicating the VAT added to UK sales and the VAT paid on UK imports, with the net difference either payable to, or receivable from, HMRC.